Editorial Style Guidelines

 Do not use spaces before or after em dashes.
 Example: The grant--the largest ever awarded to the department--will fund curricular innovations.

 - On first reference, include full name and title.

 - On subsequent references, use "Dean" followed by last name or simply "the dean."

-- Adele Lindenmeyr, PhD, dean, Villanova University College of Liberal Arts and Sciences
+- Adele Lindenmeyr, PhD, William and Julia Moulden Dean of the College of Liberal Arts and Sciences

 - Michele Marcolongo, PhD, the Drosdick Endowed Dean of the Villanova University College of Engineering

 - Joyce E. A. Russell, PhD, the Helen and William O'Toole Dean of the Villanova School of Business

 - Donna Sullivan Havens, PhD, RN, FAAN, '83 MSN, the Connelly Endowed Dean of the Villanova University M. Louise Fitzpatrick College of Nursing